 Appreciated stock, held for more than one year, can be the ideal choice for individuals who want their charitable gifts to make the biggest impact for the lowest possible cost.
 The secret ingredient: double tax benefits.
-Let's take a closer look.

-Suppose Ann gives us 100 shares of stock-purchased 10 years ago for \$1,000-with a current fair market value of \$5,000.
-Today, Ann can deduct the full \$5,000 on this year's income tax return if she itemizes.
+Suppose Ava gives us 100 shares of stock with a current fair market value of \$5,000.
+She purchased the stock 10 years ago for only \$1,000.
+Today, Ava can deduct the full \$5,000 on this year's income tax return if she itemizes.
 The \$4,000 capital gain is not taxed, even though the gain is quadruple the purchase price.
-Avoiding capital gains tax and receiving an income tax deduction makes it possible to give stock at the lowest possible after-tax cost.
+Avoiding capital gains tax and receiving an income tax deduction makes it possible to give stock at the lowest possible after-tax cost.\